gera-gas/ssm/README.md

 ## state_machine
-Standalone state machine implementation.
-This is small state machine developed for using in any software project types C/C++ (embedded, Windows, etc).
+Standalone low-memory state machine implementation.
+This is small state machine developed for using in any software project types C/C++ (embedded, Windows, etc) and low memory MCU for multitask processing imitation.
+Ruby script for automatically generate graph on C state machine sources.

 ## how to use
 Simply paste sources of state machine implementation from `src` directory into your project.